Philippians 2

 5 For let this mind be in you which was also in Christ Jesus; v.5 The Mind of Christ.
 The only way the Philippians could be of one mind was by having the mind of Christ in them.
 The mind of Christ was humility.
 All through His pathway we see that quality in perfection.
 In John 13:3-4 ti says, “Jesus knowing that the Father had given all things into his hands, and that he was come from God, and went to God; He riseth from supper, and laid aside his garments; and took a towel, and girded himself, etc.” This is a beautiful example of His humility.
 To think that the Lord of glory would stoop down to wash the dirty feet of those fisherman is incredible!
 Yet it is the same mind that we are to have.
 Again, when teaching His disciples about humility, the Lord said “the Son of man came not to be ministered unto, but to minister, and to give his life a ransom for many” (Matt.
 20:28).
 The entire pathway of the Son is one unending example of humility, from incarnation to the cross.
 This is the supreme example that Paul sets before us.

-6 who, subsisting in the form of God, did not esteem it an object of rapine to be on an equality with God; v.6 His Humility Before Incarnation.
+6 who, subsisting in the form of God, did not esteem it an object of rapine to be on an equality with God; v.6 His Humility Even Before Incarnation.
 Christ “subsisted in the form of God” in that He is Divine in His essential Being.
 He is homoousia; of the same essential substance as God.
 This verse strikes a blow at the denial of Christ’s deity.
 But Christ, though He was in very nature Divine, did not view His deity as something to tenaciously hold onto.
-The expression “an object of rapine” refers to something to be tenaciously clung to, as if in fear that someone might take it away.
-This shows that, even before the incarnation, Christ had a lowly mind.
-And when He became a man, although the Son never gave up His deity, He didn’t insist on His rights as God.
-If Christ were anything less than equal with God, it would have been an object of rapine.
+The expression “an object of rapine” refers to something to be tenaciously clung to, to demand rights to it, as if in fear that someone might take it away.
+This shows that before the incarnation Christ had a lowly mind.
+He didn’t insist on His rights as equal with God.
+When the Son did became a man, although He never gave up His deity, that humble mind was displayed in a tremendous stoop.
+If Christ were anything less than equal with God, equality would have been an object of rapine.

 8 and having been found in figure as a man, humbled himself, becoming obedient even unto death, and that the death of the cross. v.8 His Humility in Obedience to Death.
 He was found “in figure as a man”; that is, in a place of dependence.
 This is similar to Rom.
 8:3; “God sending his own Son in the likeness of sinful flesh”.
 He was incapable of sin, but he came in the likeness of sinful men; i.e. He became fully man.
 Being “found” a man, He humbled Himself further.
 As God He emptied Himself (v.6), as man He humbled Himself (v.8).
 It is not natural to the men of this world to humble themselves.
 Christ was different; and we are to be different as well.
 It was not false humility.
 Christ never resented the place He took.
 He never answered the insults hurled against Him, unless it was vital to the glory of God.
 In John 8:48, the Jews accused Him of being a Samaritan, and of having a demon.
 Jesus passed over the first insult because it was personal only.
 He could not pass over the second insult, because it touched the glory of His Person.
 Because He never sinned, Christ was not subject to death as a man.
 Death was something He accepted as a matter of obedience.
 Christ laid down His life of His own free will, having power to do so (John 10:18).
 The “death of the cross” here cannot refer to the atoning sufferings, because the apostle is laying out the Lord’s path for us to follow.
-We cannot follow Him in the atoning sufferings.
+We cannot follow Him in the atoning sufferings; therefore the three hours of darkness in which Christ suffered at the hand of God are not in view here.
 The “death of the cross” refers the particularly shameful and painful death involved with crucifixion.
 Read more… The point is that Christ’s obedience was extreme.
 It would stop at nothing.
 Christ was the Perfect Servant.
 There is a remarkable contrast between the first man and the second man.
 Adam was disobedient unto death, Christ was obedient unto death.
 The first man disobeyed and it cost him his life, the Second would rather die than disobey!

 9 Wherefore also God highly exalted him, and granted him a name, that which is above every name, 10 that at the name of Jesus every knee should bow, of heavenly and earthly and infernal beings, 11 and every tongue confess that Jesus Christ is Lord to God the Father’s glory. vv.9-11 His Exaltation.
 These verses are intended for our encouragement.
 Glory is at the end of a path of humiliation!
 Christ humbled Himself, and God exalted Him.
 The same is true for us (1 Pet.
 5:6; Luke 14:11).
 “Wherefore” shows us that the humiliation is the cause of His exaltation.
 God has “granted Him a name, that which is above every name”.
 Through Christ took the lowest place, and made Himself of no reputation, God has given Him the highest place.
 When Christ is manifested to this world in power and glory, the great men of the earth will be completely surprised (Isa.
 52:14-15).
 “God hath made that same Jesus, whom ye have crucified, both Lord and Christ” (Acts 2:36).
 All will bow “at the name of Jesus” which is Christ’s name in manhood.
 God will see to it that what was denied while Jesus walked here below is owned by all, willingly or unwillingly.
 Every knee will bow, and then it enlarges on it; (1) individuals in heaven, (2) individuals on earth, and (3) individuals awaiting eternal judgment.
 Compare “infernal beings” with “creatures under the earth” in Rev. 5:13.
 There the creatures “under the earth” refer, to animals who live under the ground; all creation will praise Him.
 Here in Philippians 2 it is the thought of all created intelligence owning the authority of Jesus as Lord.
 Every knee will bow, but not all voluntarily.
 The lost will bow their knees but remain unrepentant.
 An example is the band that took the Lord in the garden; they fell backward to the ground, but their hearts were unchanged.
 Also, the nashing of teeth will not go on in the Lord’s presence.
 When Jesus was in the Praetorium, the soldiers “bowed the knee before him” and with their tongues thet “mocked him, saying, Hail, King of the Jews!”
 (Matt.
 27:29).
 The knees that were bowed in mockery then will soon be made to bow in sincerity before Christ.
 The tongues that mocked His royalty will be forced to confess that “Jesus Christ is Lord”.
 There will be order in the court.
 The bowed knees and confessing tongues will be “to the glory of God the Father”, because God the Father will be vindicated in the vindication of His Son.